As long as I am involved with woodworking, I dream about milling wood at home from a trunk.

 Now that both blocks for the clamping system are ready, they could be connected together by screwing the bolt into the T-nut.

-This will allow the table saw jig to be operated and the log to be tensioned.
+These nuts allow the table saw jig to be operated and the log to be tensioned.
+Later in this blog post, you will discover more about this.

 Step 2 | The base of the table saw mill

-The base of this jig consists of 3 long planks that in turn form two slots.
-These slots serve to adjust the jig and allow the clamp blocks to slide over the mold.
+The base of this jig consists of 3 long boards that in turn form two slots.
+These slots serve to adjust the jig and allow the clamp blocks to slide over the wood milling jig.

-The base is made by attaching the stop block to the 3 planks with wood glue and nails.
+The base has been made by attaching the stop block to the 3 planks with wood glue and brad nails.

-A narrow piece of wood was used on the other side of the jig to keep the slots parallel.
+I have used a narrow piece of wood on the other side of the jig to keep the slots parallel.

 If you consider buying a nail gun, be sure to watch my blog How to choose the right nail gun for your projects.
 A complete nail gun guide.